Our easy crostata is a cozy Italian tart, soft on the bottom, crusty on the edge, and filled with your favorite jam – apricot is a classic.

 Baking powder

 Baking powder is the secret ingredient in our pie crust recipe.
-Since we don’t use eggs (trust us, it’s easier without eggs, and it tastes delicious), the baking powder makes the crostata crust light and crumbly, as it’s supposed to be.
+Since we don’t use eggs, the baking powder makes the crostata crust light and crumbly, as it’s supposed to be.

 Jam

-The most classic crostata is with apricot jam; however, you can use any jam you like.
+The most classic crostata is with apricot jam; however, you can use any jam.
 Try plums, cherries, figs, berries, strawberries, oranges, and more.
 We like using jam with loads of fruit pieces and reduced sugar.

 Equipment

-You can also make this in a pie dish, but in this case, you need to line it with parchment paper to take the crostata out of the dish.
+You can also make this in a pie dish, but in this case, you need to line it with parchment paper before removing the crostata from the dish.

 Preheat the oven to 350°F or 180°C. Brush your tart pan with oil, then dust it with flour.